jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/2021-12-15-getting-started.md

 The goal of this guide is to give you the step-by-step instructions I wish I had when I first began learning web development.
 It follows a _hands-on_ approach to learning web development supplemented by the details - _that in my experience_ - were helpful in connecting the dots.

 The focus is on learning skills and not on building a capstone project, so the process will be more like playing in a sandbox then building a finished product.
 We will be adding different features as we move along, exploring as much as we can in each article.

-My focus is on providing you the building blocks you need to build whatever **you'd** like.
+My goal is to provide you with the building blocks you need to build whatever you'd like.
 To do that we will be evolving this project piece by piece as we explore the basics, experiment, design, create, test, refactor and beyond.

-> The **major technologies** covered will naturally follow my own experience as a JavaScript focused web developer: HTML, CSS, Sass, TailwindCSS, JavaScript, React, Vue, Node.js, Express.js, PostgreSQL, MongoDB, Firebase, AWS, and more.
-But this list is just the beginning and I hope to introduce you to as many fantastic web technologies as I can.
+> The **major technologies** include: HTML, CSS, Sass, TailwindCSS, JavaScript, React, Vue, Node.js, Express.js, PostgreSQL, MongoDB, Firebase, AWS, and much more.

 This guide assumes you have some basic understand of HTML, CSS, JavaScript and the command line interface (CLI, aka _terminal_ or _console_).
 If you don't, there are countless free resources available for free on the web.
 I recommend: FILL_OUT_LATER.
 That being said, this guide keeps the beginner in mind and offers detailed explanation as much as possible.

+### New to Web Development?

 If you are new to web development, you are probably trying to get your bearings.
 You may be overwhelmed by all the directions you can go.
 Technologies, frameworks, programming languages... it's easy to feel intimidated.
 The only thing I can tell you is: _welcome to the web_.